I'm a Little Bit Country: Plot

-Eventually, Cartman electrocutes himself in water with a TiVo full of colonial documentaries from The History Channel in order to induce a flashback.
-He falls into a coma, and in his mind, he travels back to the colonial era in Philadelphia.
+Meanwhile, in Cartman's mind, he travels back to the colonial era in Philadelphia.
 After murdering the official messenger boy, he manages to get the job of delivering the Declaration of Independence from Thomas Jefferson's home to the Continental Congress for a vote; there, a great argument breaks out about whether or not to go to war against England, paralleling the events in present-day South Park, which Cartman recognizes as being "very, very relevant".

-While both protests rage on, Benjamin Franklin shows up and announces that he believes the new country must not seem to be a war-monger to the rest of the world, but it cannot appear to be weak either.
+While both protests rage on, Benjamin Franklin (Norman Lear) shows up and announces that he believes the new country must not seem to be a war-monger to the rest of the world, but it cannot appear to be weak either.
 Therefore, it must go to war but allow protests, thereby acting like it does not want war.
 He refers to this as "saying one thing and doing another".
 One member refers to this as "having our cake and eating it too".
 Having learned what the Founding Fathers would say, Cartman wakes up at the hospital and goes to the town square protest to tell them what he learned.

 Meanwhile, both sides decide to use Stan and Kyle's project to justify their opinion about the war.
-However, when on stage, they admit that they didn't do their homework.
-Another argument erupts, but Cartman arrives and tells the town what he learned in the colonial era about America saying one thing and doing another, and how the system works.
+However, when on stage, Stan and Kyle admit that they didn't do their project because of losing Cartman and Kenny, as well as failing to keep track of Daylight Savings time and find anything valuable in the history books.
+Another argument erupts, but Cartman arrives and gets them to stop by telling the town what he learned in the colonial era about America saying one thing and doing another, and how the system works.

 The hawks and the doves learn to appreciate their differences and how they're both needed in the system of saying one thing and doing another and sing a song about it.
-In it, they celebrate their differences and their achievement (100 episodes); ending the song with the line, "For the war, against the war—who cares!
+During the song, they celebrate their differences and their achievement (100 episodes); ending the song with the line, "For the war, against the war—who cares!
 100 episodes!"
-Kyle ends the episode by saying "I hate this town.
+Despite knowing that the protests have been pacified thanks to Cartman's speech, Stan and Kenny are left speechless while an unimpressed Kyle ends the episode by saying "I hate this town.
 I really, really do."